6estates/idp-tutorial/frontend/README.md

 # Frontend: A Dashboard for Demostration

 The Frontend is a node.js project.
-Go to the folder of `frontend`.
+Go to the `frontend` folder.

 ###  Installation
 You can use the following shell commands to install the lastest node.js.